 The Valencia Classical Kit includes a guitar that has a body made of basswood, with a nato wood fretboard and bridge.
-It also has classical style open tuners and an ornate sound hole binding.
+It also has classical style open tuners and an ornate soundhole binding.
 The overall length of this Valencia is 34″ and the scale length 21″.

-Again for a guitar in this price range the sound is pretty good.
-If you are used to the sound of a full sized you might be a little disappointed by the sound of a 1/2 size.
+Again for a guitar in this price range, the sound is pretty good.
+If you are used to the sound of a full sized, you might be a little disappointed by the sound of a 1/2 size.
 It doesn’t have the same kind of range or tone, so don’t expect it to have a big sound.
 Also since this is a budget model, you can’t expect it to sound the same way a $500 or $600 guitar would sound, the intonation isn’t the greatest but for what you are paying it is good enough for a small child who won’t be bothered by this.

-For a classical model that costs less than $50 you obviously can’t expect a perfect instrument but the workmanship on this Valencia surprisingly good quality.
-There were a few flaws in the model that I looked at, but the wood was solid and the finish was nice.
+For a classical model that costs less than $50 you obviously can’t expect a perfect instrument but the craftmanship on this Valencia surprisingly good quality.
+There were a few flaws in the model that I looked at, but the wood was solid, and the finish was nice.
 The frets were a little sharp, but not to the point that it would impede a child’s ability to play.

 Things to watch out for

-With the Valencia 1/2 Size it is probably a good idea to replace the string with some better quality ones.
-If you aren’t sure how to do this there are lots of videos on YouTube that show you how it is done.
-The strings this guitar comes with aren’t the best, so if you are finding that you aren’t happy with the sound an easy fix is to buy better strings and it will improve the sound quality.
+With the Valencia 1/2 size, it is probably a good idea to replace the string with some better quality ones.
+If you aren’t sure how to do this, there are lots of videos on YouTube that show you how it is done.
+The strings this guitar comes with aren’t the best, so if you are finding that you aren’t happy with the sound an easy fix is to buy better strings, and it will improve the sound quality.

 The gig bag that comes with this package is a little on the flimsy side so there is a good chance you won’t be happy with it and will want to replace it.
 So that might factor into your budget when you are figuring out how much you want to play.
-A good padded gig bag runs around $40 and up.
+A well-padded gig bag runs around $40 and up.

-If your budget is limited and you want a good starter package to get your child interested in guitar and aren’t super picky about the gig bag, then this is a good package to get.
-If your child is taking lessons or is very serious about learning I would personally try to spend a bit more for a higher quality instrument, but if you can’t then this is the best one to get for this price range.
+If your budget is limited and you want a good starter package to get your child interested in guitar and aren’t super picky about the gig bag, then this is a good package to buy.
+If your child is taking lessons or is very serious about learning, I would personally try to spend a bit more for a higher quality instrument, but if you can’t then this is the best one to get for this price range.